 Having started medical school at 35 years old, as a mom of three children, Rebekah had to juggle these several parts of her life.
 We can all glean lessons from her, particularly on how to set priorities and put aside things that are not really important to you.
 The passion she exudes both for her family and for becoming a physician will truly inspire you.

-Here are the highlights of the conversation with Rebekah:
+Highlights of the conversation with Rebekah:

-Rebekah's path to her medical school journey:
+Rebekah’s path to medical school: